oscarhealth/style-guides/python.rst

 - The rest of the docstring should follow, separated from the summary by a blank line.

-- Parameters, exceptions, yielded values and returned values should be type hinted in a way that Jedi and PyDev understand.
+- Prefer type annotations over docstrings for documenting types.

 Example method docstring - note the use of type hinting, as well as descriptions:

 .. code-block:: python

-   def send_message(sender, recipient, message_body, priority=None):
+   def send_message(sender: str, recipient: str, message_body: str, priority: Optional[int]=None) -> int:
        """Send a message to a recipient.

-       :param str sender: The person sending the message
-       :param str recipient: The recipient of the message
-       :param str message_body: The body of the message
        :param priority: The priority of the message, can be a number 1-5
-       :type priority: int or None
        :return: the message id
-       :rtype: int
        :raises ValueError: if the message_body exceeds 160 characters
-       :raises TypeError: if the message_body is not a basestring
        """
        pass

 README